Coffin cover - Africa's booming funerals business

 "They have that thing of proving people wrong, that 'I can afford to give my father or mother a big funeral'," she said.

-Africans are by no means alone in spending heavily on honoring their dead.
+Africans are by no means alone in spending heavily on honouring their dead.
 But funerals on the continent are more frequent per head of population than elsewhere in the world.

 In South Africa, the continent's biggest economy, the death rate is more than 17 per 1,000 people a year, nearly double the global average.
 And six of the 10 countries with the highest death rate are in Africa, according to the CIA World Factbook.